 As you apply for jobs, you will most assuredly be asked for letters of recommendation or references at some point.
-I find that there is a lot of confusion in understanding how these two things are different so I want to clear that up.
+There can be confusion in understanding how these two things are different.

-If an employer asks for references, they want a list of people they can call; not a letter.
-The CDO has a references template in our resource center that you can use when creating your list of references.
-Make sure the font of your references list matches the font of all of your other application documents.
+If an employer asks for references, they want a list of people they can contact – not a letter.
+The CDO has a template for a list of references (in the Job Search Toolkit) that you can use when creating your own.
+To create a consistent application packet, make sure the font of your references list matches the font of all of your other documents.

 A letter of recommendation is exactly what it sounds like.
 If an employer asks for one, they want someone to write a letter explaining why you’re awesome and should be hired.